A Different Kind of Sleep Coaching

 There are parents that want sleep solutions without using traditional CIO.
 They understand that even if their child cries during the process, that unlike CIO, the parent will be present and supportive through any negative emotions.
 And for these parents, it's quite hard to find effective options!
 I know, because I personally called many sleep coaches over the years to help find one that didn't resort to CIO as part of their sleep solution.
 It was nearly impossible to find!

+During sleep coaching we work with the most gentle transitions to reduce crying.
+And if baby cries during any process of sleep training, the parent is always advised to comfort and act as emotional regulator for the child.
 The fact is that parents can have healthy sleep for their children without doing the usual CIO.
 It's possible.

 Is it guaranteed?